datacarpentry/image-processing/episodes/01-introduction.md

 This lesson introduces an open source toolkit for processing image data: the Python programming language and [the _scikit-image_ (`skimage`) library](https://scikit-image.org/).
-With careful experimental design, a digital camera or a flatbed scanner, in conjunction with some Python code, can be a powerful instrument in answering many different kinds of problems.
+With careful experimental design,
+Python code can be a powerful instrument in answering many different kinds of questions.

 ## Uses of Image Processing in Research